Mount Elgin Residential School Timeline

 The school’s water supply is found to be contaminated with sewage.
 The foreman’s family becomes ill and his wife dies, the cause traced to the water.

-A night watchman is hired because Principal Shepherd fears arson from Indians on the reserve.
+A night watchman is hired because Principal Shepherd fears arson from First Nations on the reserve.

 The water supply is still bad and the building is “completely unprotected in case of fire.”